Saturday, 22 May 2010

-At the camping ground everything was spick and span, and we found a lovely place close to the river, with a gate in the fence leading out to the public path, lined with seats facing the water.
+At the camping ground everything was spick and span, and we found a lovely place close to the river, with a gate in the fence leading out to the public path, where a line of seats faced the water.

 With our washing hung out in the sunshine and our packs stuffed inside the tent, we strolled off in sandals to visit Sancerre.
 This time we took the link canal back to Saint-Satur, instead of the road.

 This very short waterway joins the lateral canal to the Loire itself.
-Many boats were moored along it, some with flower gardens on the bank and heavy, immovable gangways.
+Many boats were moored along it, some with heavy, immovable gangways and flower gardens on the nearby bank.

-In the village we paid a second call on the Office of Tourism and they suggested a good walkers’ way to get to Sancerre, using the abandoned railway line, now a small one-way road, which went over the viaduct we had seen earlier.
+In the village we paid a second visit to the Office of Tourism and they suggested a good walkers’ way to get to Sancerre, using the viaduct we had seen earlier, site of an abandoned railway line, now a small one-way road.

 This led us to another little road winding up among vines, and then we found a steep ascending path that took us directly into the streets of the town, not without considerable puffing and panting.
 It was our first day on the track, after all, and so far we had only been on canals.